 The Quadrilatero or ancient Bologna food market

-First stop on my tour of the historic district is the historic ancient food market also known as the Quadrilatero market.
+First stop of places to visit in Bologna was the historic district and ancient food market known as the Quadrilatero market.
 It is located off the Piazza Maggiore, the main square in the central district of the city.
 The Quadrilatero is an area of very narrow streets with packed vendors and old food stalls that are typical of how they were during the medieval time frame, selling right into the narrow passageways.
 It is a very colorful area filled with produce stalls, wine shops, specialty food shops and cafes with outdoor seating spilling all over the streets, making it a perfect place for people watching and trying out some of the local specialties of the area.

 Not exactly a cheap outdoor and specialty food market area, the Quadrilatero prides itself with all the fresh produce stalls and specialty shops selling the best quality products grown or made in the area.
 Here you will find the best fish stalls, pasta shops, cured meats or butcheries along with a large assortment of specialty foods from the area like the wonderful local cheese shops or delicious pastry or gelaterias.